MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 10 &rarr; 90 &rarr; 80 &rarr; 28 &rarr; 32 &rarr; 62

-Prisoners #90 will be in the same loop:
+Prisoner #90 will be in the same loop:
 90 &rarr; 80 &rarr; 28 &rarr; 32 &rarr; 62 &rarr; 10

 Boxes #80, #28, #32, and #32 will be in the same loop.
 It will take all of them 6 boxes to find the box with their number in it.